Last updated on 11 January 2022

 Campaign Monitor is a third-party data processor and is used to manage our email marketing.

-Before then you can request that we edit or remove any information from our Campaign Monitor database at any time by emailing us at email@example.com.
+You can request that we edit or remove any information from our Campaign Monitor database at any time by emailing us at email@example.com.

 Eventbrite is a third-party data processor and is used to manage our event sign-ups.